aditya0621/disaster-management-codefundo-/README.md

 1. Mobile application to send and receive text and media to and from the drone.
 This data transfer would be done by the means of hotspot/Wi-Fi technology.
 2. The drone would be equipped with a basic system that is able to send and receive data by means of hotspot/Wi-Fi technology.
 3.The application for the base computer.
 This is the field of our main focus.
 This is the heart of our project that will do most of the work.

+The application required to send/receive messages between drone and devices of inflicted people would be shared by the drone itself after connection through wifi.
+Hence this eliminates the pre-requisite of having such an application installed on any device.

+The technologies that we are using are :
+1. Hotspot/Wi-Fi
+2. Drone equipped with basic system having hotspot/Wi-Fi technology.